vmware-archive/clarity/_documentation/buttons.md

     </div>
 </div>

-### Block Button
+### The block button

-A block button takes up the full width of its container.
+A block button occupies the full width of its container.
 A common use of this button is in the Login screen.

 <div class="row buttons-modal-gfx">